TOGoS/TMCMG/README.md

     2-argument functions giving the layer's floor and ceiling heights for a given x, z coordinate in the world.

+### World Definition Post-processors

+Include these within your layered-terrain(...) after layer definitions.

+grassify
+  - add grass to dirt blocks that are directly under the sky

+flag-populated
+  - mark chunks as populated so that Minecraft doesn't add its own trees, ores, etc.

 ## Contact